Privacy Policy

 Users generally have control over what voluntary information they provide in their profile or in advertisements and what information they make available to third parties.

 However, the provision of certain personal data is necessary for the use of the platform or individual functions (e.g. registration data, contact details for contract processing).
-Without this data, we cannot provide the corresponding services or can only provide them to a limited extent.
+Without this data, we cannot provide the relevant services, or can only do so to a limited extent.

-If processing is based on consent, this is voluntary.
-However, revocation of consent only has effect for the future; certain functions based on consent (e.g. newsletters, personalised advertising) may then no longer be available.
+Where processing is based on consent, this is voluntary.
+However, a withdrawal of consent only applies prospectively; certain functions based on consent (e.g. newsletters, personalised advertising) may then no longer be available.

 § 10 Recipients of personal data